The tragedy of Vincent Lambert

 There are several significant elements to the story.
 The first concerns Lambert’s condition.
-He does not suffer from complete cessation of brain activity, unlike Terri Schiavo, the American woman whose case provoked a similar discussion in 2005.
+He does not suffer from complete cessation of brain activity.
 His doctors consider him to be suffering not from ‘brain death’, but rather from severe brain damage.
 He can open his eyes.
 He can look at a person.
 He wakes up, sleeps, smiles, sometimes cries, and responds to stimulations – but there is little evidence that he can communicate.

 Lambert, who breathes on his own, does not benefit from his life, his doctor and his wife and five of his siblings argue.
 His doctors condemned as ‘obscene’ and ‘manipulative’ a video made by his parents that purportedly shows Lambert responding emotionally to a sibling.
 Yet a key moment when Lambert refused to allow his mouth to be wiped prompted the same medical team to claim that he clearly no longer wanted to live.
 The contradiction between arguing that someone has no consciousness and also that they have decided for themselves that they no longer want to live has eluded the medical team, apparently.